-Decree Law 111-B/2017 of 31 August has amended the Portuguese Public Procurement Code (PPC) approved by Decree-Law 18/2008 of 29 January.

-The PCC applies to every public tender procedure launched by a public authority.
+The Portuguese Public Procurement Code (PPC) approved by Decree-Law 18/2008 of 29 January, which was amended by the Decree Law 170/2019 of 4 December, applies to every public tender procedure launched by a public authority.
 The Code sets out different procedures for the procurement process applicable to administrative contracts, including those to be entered into in connection with PPP projects: the direct agreement, the public tender, the limited tender by pre-qualification, the negotiation procedure and the competitive dialogue.

 Unsolicited bid mechanisms are not foreseen in Portuguese law.
-Unlike the former legal framework for public procurement, the PCC does not automatically require a public tender for public works concessions or public services concessions, the awarding entity being entitled to choose between the launch of a public tender, limited tender by pre-qualification or a negotiated procedure.
+Unlike the former legal framework for public procurement, the PCC does not automatically require a public tender for public works concessions or public services concessions, the awarding entity being entitled to choose between the launch of a public tender, limited tender by pre-qualification or a negotiated procedure, depending on the specific features of the project and the public expenditure involved.